khachatur-tadevosyan-4/Applications-Licenses/KProject License.md

 (c)  Information we obtain from third-party sources

-Third-Party Social Network/s.
-Google Play Games Service, Apple Game Center, Facebook (“Third-Party Social Network/s”).
-You may choose to connect to our Services via your social media account.
-Exactly what information we receive from your social media will depend on your social media privacy settings, but it would typically include your basic public profile information such as your username, gender, your friends playing the same Game.
-(See below also “Third-Party Social Networks”).
 Third party service providers.
 We may receive personal information about you from third-party sources.
 We may get your personal information for example when you installed our Game and prior to installing you have clicked an advertisement for the same Game.
 Advertising partners.
 From time to time, we may also receive personal information about you from other third-party sources.
 For example, if you clicked on an advertisement to direct you to one of our Services (such as an advert of one of our Games in other publisher’s game), we will be provided with information from which ad network and advertising campaign the install originated from (See below also “Advertising”).
 A list of our current service providers and partners is available here.